Blog

 Introduction

 Today, data is the new oil, powering innovations and driving decisions across industries.
 However, accessing this valuable resource isn’t always straightforward, especially when it involves gathering information from the vast expanse of the internet.
 This process, known as web crawling, is akin to what search engines like Google do to index the web.
-For founders trying to gather data for their project, it’s crucial to understand the intricacies and challenges of crawling, especially when the data resides on sites not primarily designed for machine reading, such as extracting Amazon product prices.
+For founders trying to gather data for their project, it’s crucial to understand the intricacies and challenges of crawling, especially when the data resides on sites not primarily designed for machine reading.
+For instance, extracting Amazon product prices can be a complex task, but understanding how to scrape Amazon can make this process more manageable.

 Web crawling involves deploying a robot (a software program) that uses a browser framework to mimic human user behavior, visiting web pages to read and gather data.